GochoMugo/firecall/README.md

 * the stopping of a watch may take longer or shorter time for the action to kick in.
 This depends on your System.

-### Asynchronous Methods
+### Synchronous Methods

-The methods are also available in asynchronous flavor.
+The asynchronous methods are also available in synchronous flavor.
 To get a method work synchronously, append "_sync" to the name of the method.

 Example: